Lancôme Peut-Être (1937-2008) {Perfume Review} {New Fragrance}

 "La Collection brings together original masterpieces whose compositions reveal surprising complexities," says Liz Mearing of Lancôme.
 "These fragrances also capture a recent trend for beautiful, vintage scents that are created to the highest standards.
 It's very exciting to be able to offer something so special to a discerning, niche audience."

-Lancôme initially launched Peut-Etre in 1937 and it is ascribed to Armand Petitjean, the founder of the brand, in 1935, a former managing-director and arguably apprentice of François Coty, the father of modern commercial perfumery.
+Lancôme initially launched Peut-Etre in 1937 and it is ascribed to Armand Petitjean who was not a perfumer but the founder of the brand.
+He is also known as a former managing-director and apprentice of François Coty, the father of modern commercial perfumery.

-This spring Lancôme reintroduced an offspring of the original scent in La Collection series of "haute parfumerie classics".
+This spring Lancôme reintroduced a reorchestration of the original scent in La Collection series of "haute parfumerie classics".
 The original perfume was reportedly updated and recreated by perfumer Nathalie Lorson.
-It is classified by the brand as a musky floral, which is an over- simplification for a scent that presents other meaningful facets.
+It is classified by the brand as a musky floral, which is a bit of an over- simplification for a scent that presents other meaningful facets.

-In our persona case what took place was an eerie moment of revelation.
-We experienced an authentic shock of discovery after having described the perfume and written about some of the images it suggested to us as then we happened on a 1940 advert for Peut-Etre by E.M.
-Pérot where the iconography seemed to mirror our description of the new scent (see after the jump).
+I experienced an authentic shock of discovery after having described the perfume and written about some of the images it suggested to me as then I happened on a 1940 advert for Peut-Etre by E.M.
+Pérot where the iconography seemed to mirror my description of the new scent (see after the jump).

 This seems to indicate that Nathalie Lorson worked closely with the original formula as the imagery found in the 1940 advert is not hinted at in any way by the new press release (no incense is mentioned, for example).

-It suddenly felt like a slightly disturbing pythian incursion into the realm of archetypes.
-If you look at the first advert below (also seen after testing the scent in fact), you can see a reiteration of the fundamental theme we describe in the review and which comes through much more powerfully and precisely in the second 1940 advert.
+It suddenly felt like a slightly disturbing oniric and pythian incursion into the realm of archetypes.
+If you look at the first advert below (also seen after testing the scent in fact), you can see a reiteration of the fundamental theme I describe in the review and which comes through much more clearly and precisely in the second 1940 advert.

-These publicity images therefore do speak about the perfume and about its main thrust as well as important secondary facets.
-Due to this "revelation" the review is layered, one more unaware and the other more informed, post-epiphany.....
+These advertising images therefore do seem to speak about the perfume and about its main thrust as well as important secondary facets.
+Due to this "revelation" my review is layered, one more unaware and the other more informed, post-epiphany.....

 According to the 2008 press release, the original Peut-Etre was inspired by a summer garden and the smell of "the last of the lilacs and the first of the roses....".
 It moreover included a lime-tree note.
 The ad copy invites you to imagine a woman alone in a French garden walking among roses, lilac, iris, and jasmine who is on the verge of encountering and living love, perhaps.